Statistics

 Some parts adapted from Wikipedia, licensed under CC-BY-SA

-Timothy Dalton will be 78 - 2 credits, including Lord President in The End of Time
+Timothy Dalton was 78 - 2 credits, including Lord President in The End of Time

 Timothy Dalton is a British actor of film and television.